Cheap energy, green jobs and better transport Your future powered by a Big Climate Plan

 Why fairness matters

 Climate change is devastating people's lives all over the world.
-And its disabled people, people of colour, women and low-income households who are hardest hit.
+And it's marginalised communities, such as disabled people, people of colour, women and low-income households who are hardest hit.

 For example, here in the UK, older people, young children and those with health conditions may struggle more with extreme temperatures.
-Similarly, poorer communities, such as UK coastal areas experiencing economic decline or poorer islands in the Global South like the Solomon Islands, have fewer financial resources to recover from flooding.
+Similarly, poorer communities, such as UK coastal areas experiencing economic decline or low-income islands around the world like the Solomon Islands, have fewer financial resources to recover from flooding.

 This is why we’re advocating for fairness in the government’s new climate plan.